Spurge is a truly unique plant, both for its flowers and leaves.

-It thus needs just the right climates to keep its leaves for all 4 seasons of the year.
+It needs just the right climate to keep its leaves for all 4 seasons of the year.

-If the acid green color of the plant surprises you in spring, you won’t be disappointed: all year long, this plant is remarkable when the leaves can last that long.
+If the acid green color of the plant surprises you in spring, you won’t be disappointed: all year long, this plant is remarkable whenever leaves can last that long.

 - Best plant these specimens in flower beds and along edges.

 The flowers can be used in bouquets, they are very ornamental.